 Mel Tonasket, Chair

 Mel Tonasket is a Colville Tribal member and has served as Gaming Commission Chairs since 2010.
 Mel, a longtime member of the council from the Omak District on the Confederated Tribes of the Colville Indian Reservation, Washington is recognized for his contributions in leading the Colville Tribal Council’s fight against termination with Lucy Covington; a fight that continues to this day, for mobilizing national support for major tribal legislation passed in the 1970s during his reign as the President of the National Congress of American Indians (NCAI), being a trailblazer in healthcare policy and for receiving the “Heroes of Healthcare” award in 2002 from the Washington Health Foundation.
+This year the National Indian Gaming Association honored the former President of the NCAI with the 2019 Tim Wapato Sovereign Spirit Award.

 As the 1st Vice President and President of NCAI, Mel was influential in the gathering of support nationwide for major tribal legislation, including the Indian Health Care Improvement Act and the Indian Child Welfare Act.
 He was a member of the American Indian Policy Review Commission for two years and represented United States tribal governments as the delegate at the World Council of Indigenous Peoples and at the Inter-American Indigenous Conference in Brasilia, Brazil.
 In April 2017, Representative Joel Kretz recommended and the State House of Representatives passed House Resolution 4644 honoring longtime Colville tribal leader Mel Tonasket.